College in America Blog

 Who You Know

-For many students, pursuing a four-year degree is impossible or extremely risky because of the finances.
-Community college is tuition free in most states.
-Community college has a much lower risk factor when it comes to gaining a good job.
+For many students, pursuing a four-year degree is impossible or extremely risky because of the cost.
+Community college has a much lower risk factor when it comes to scoring a good job.

 Speak Your Mind